jatolentino/Flutter-first-app/README.md

   git config --global user.name "yourgithubname"
   ```
 ### 2 On VS
-Version control icon > Initialize Repository, then add a commit message like `first commit`
+Tap on Source control icon > Initialize Repository, then add a commit message like `first commit`

 ### 3 Add a remote & github link
 - Add remote name via the terminal like or with `CTRL+SHIFT+P` and the option `Add remote from GitHub` (input the remote's name solely)